 • San Francisco to London Heathrow.

-If you book your flights through British Airways, and book your hire care at the same time, then it counts as a BA Holiday and gives you good reward points with the BA Loyalty Scheme, which is what we did.
+If you book your flights through British Airways, and book your hire care at the same time, then it counts as a BA Holiday and gives you good reward points with the BA Loyalty Scheme.

 Don’t forget to pack your driving licence and to have it on your person each time you drive the hire car in the States as this is a legal requirement.

-Taking out good travel insurance which covers you well in case of accident or injury on your trip, to ensure that you can access the health system in the United States if needed.
+Travel insurance – take out good travel insurance which covers you well in case of travel disruption, and accident or injury on your trip.
+You need to ensure that you can access the health system in the United States in the event of an emergency.

 Driving in California

-What were the roads like on the Pacific Coast Highway?
+What are the roads like on the Pacific Coast Highway?

 Potential driving hazards

-Landslides – we found the roads to be in good condition when we visited, with no sign of landslides or disruption on the route, however you should check the route conditions for the Pacific Coast Highway before setting off.
+Landslides – we found the roads to be in good condition when we visited, with no sign of landslides or disruption on the route at the time of visiting.
+You should however check the route conditions for the Pacific Coast Highway before setting off as landslides are not uncommon.

-Wildfires – there is a real risk of wildfires, which can come down as far as the ocean road in places, so make sure that you keep your eye on the news before travelling, and whilst you are in California in case of evacuation requirements or road closures due to fire.
+Wildfires – there is a real risk of wildfires, which can come down as far as the ocean road in places depending on wind conditions.
+Make Keep your eye on the news before travelling, and whilst you are in California, in case of road closures due to fire.
 This applies year-round and not just in the hot summer months.

 Other drivers – as in your own country, there is always the risk from other drivers on the roads, so be extra vigilant and take your time, making sure that you know the rules of the road in the country you are visiting.